 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

-In 2017-2018, 810 students took at least one online class at Coahoma Community College.
-This is the same number of students who took online classes the previous year.
+In 2019-2020, 1,612 students took at least one online class at Coahoma Community College.
+This is an increase from the 927 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|